Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 The decision to switch between the two was made on Tuesday, Williams said.
 Slovis said he found out about the move Friday.

 “I wanted to know why, obviously,” he said.
-“Not to take away from Jaxson, he’s a great player.
+“Not to take away from [Dart], he’s a great player.
 But, I just wanted to know if there was something I was doing to make this happen or what the reasoning was behind it.”

 USC’s defense struggled to contain an Arizona offense that hadn’t eclipsed 20 points since November 2020.
 The Trojans also became the only team to allow the Wildcats to score at least 28 points in the last two seasons.

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.